MuhammadShahzeel/fin-shark/backend/StockPlaform/readme.txt

  AutoMapper time bachata hai

- then make changes in controllers see sontroller for details
+ then make changes in controllers see controller for details

  //